No configuration is required, all options have reasonable defaults.

 number

-For stores that do not implement the init function (see the data stores page), you may need to configure this value twice, once here and once on the store.
-In some cases the units also differ (e.g. seconds vs miliseconds).
+For stores that do not implement the init function (including all legacy stores - see the data stores page), you may need to configure this value twice, once here and once on the store.
+In some cases the units also differ (e.g. seconds vs milliseconds).

 Defaults to 60000 ms (= 1 minute).